This is one of the most common questions that I get asked and the answer isn’t simple. The time it takes to rank depends on many variables.

-The more competitors you have then the longer it will take to rank.
-And if all of those competitors have been doing SEO for years, this will add more time also.
+The more competitors you have, the longer it will take to rank.
+And if all of those competitors have been doing SEO for years, this will add more time.

 Do you want to rank in your local suburb?
 Or do you want to rank worldwide?
 The broader you go, the longer it will take.